ritchie46/ritchievink.com/content/post/arima.md

 +++
 date = "2018-09-26"
-description = ""
-tags = ["machine learning", "python", "algorithm breakdown", "time series"] draft = false author = "Ritchie Vink" title = "Algorithm Breakdown: AR, MA and ARIMA models." og_image = "/img/post-18-arima/random-walk.png"
+description = "Analysis breakdown of the ARIMA model.
+In this post we'll define an ARIMA model with nothing else than Python and the numpy package." tags = ["machine learning", "python", "algorithm breakdown", "time series"] draft = false keywords =["machine learning", "python", "numpy", "arima", "time series", "moving average", "random walk", "partial", "autocorrelation"] author = "Ritchie Vink" title = "Algorithm Breakdown: AR, MA and ARIMA models" og_image = "/img/post-18-arima/random-walk.png"
 +++

 {{< figure src="/img/post-18-arima/random-walk.png" >}}

 Time series are a quite unique topic within machine learning.
-In a lot of problems the dependent variable $y$, i.e. the thing we want to predict is dependent on very clear inputs, such as pixels of an image, words in a sentence, properties of a persons buying behavior, etc. In time series these indepent variables are often not known.
+In a lot of problems the dependent variable $y$, i.e. the thing we want to predict is dependent on very clear inputs, such as pixels of an image, words in a sentence, the properties of a persons buying behavior, etc. In time series these indepent variables are often not known.
 For instance, in stock markets, we don't have a clear independent set of variables where we can fit a model on.
 Are stock markets dependent on the properties of a company, or the properties of a country, or are they dependent on the sentiment in the news?
 Surely we can try to find a relation between those independent variables and stock market results, and maybe we are able to find some good models that map those relations.
 Point is that those relations are not very clear, nor is the independent data easily obtainable.

 A common approach to model time series is to regard the label at current time step $X\_{t}$ as a variable dependent on previous time steps $X\_{t-k}$.
 We thus analyze the time series on nothing more than the time series.

 One of the most used models when handling time series are ARIMA models.
-In this post, we'll explore how these models are defined and we are going to develop such a model in Python with nothing else but the numpy and the scipy package.
+In this post, we'll explore how these models are defined and we are going to develop such a model in Python with nothing else but the numpy package.

 ## Stochastic series
 ARIMA models are actually a combination of two, (or three if you count differencing as a model) processes that are able to generate series data.
 Those two models are based on an Auto Regressive (AR) process and a Moving Average process.
 Both AR and MA processes are stochastic processes.
 Stochastic means that the values come from a random probability distribution, which can be analyzed statistically but may not be predicted precisely.
 In other words, both processes have some uncertainty.

 ## White noise
 Let's look at a very simple stochastic process called white noise.
-White noise can be drawn from many kinds of distributions, here we draw from a univariate Gaussian.
+White noise can be drawn from many kinds of distributions.
+Here we draw from an univariate Gaussian.

 $$ \epsilon \sim N(0, 1) $$